 To increase the number and range of urban centres for which data could be published, a set of rules was established.
 These rules are discussed in detail in Appendix 1.2.
 Briefly, they allow for an urban centre with a population of 7,500 or more to be mapped where it comprised 75.0 per cent or more of the SLA in which it was located.
-This resulted in 15 of the 24 urban centres in Queensland being mapped.
-Details of the urban centres mapped, as well as those not mapped, are in Appendix 1.2 (Table A3 and A4).
+This would have resulted in only one of the two urban centres of this size (Alice Springs) being mapped.
+As the population of the urban centre of Katherine accounted for almost 75 per cent of the total population of the SLA (73.8 per cent), it has been mapped in this way.
+Details of the urban centres mapped are in Appendix 1.2 (Table A2).

 These urban centres (referred to as towns in the discussion of the maps and data in the atlas) are shown as circles on the maps.
-In cases where the area of the SLA is larger than the area of the circle, the underlying SLA can be seen on the map: both are mapped in the same shade.
-Where the location of the circle in its correct geographic position would have hidden details of another SLA, the circle has been located off the map, with a line adjoining the circle and the correct geographic location.
-Similarly, areas on the map that are too small for variations in the shading to be seen have been enlarged and located off the map.
+Areas on the map that are too small for variations in the shading to be seen have been enlarged and located off the map.